 “They’re my people,” Palantine admitted.

 “They aren’t people!”
 The man suddenly shouted at him then slammed a fist on the table between the two of them.
-This was getting somewhere, finally.
-“They are your tools, your playing pieces.”
+This was getting somewhere.
+“They are your tools, your playing pieces, pawns, knights, rooks.”

 “I think you misunderstand the nature of my business,” Ephram told him through gritted teeth.

-He knew this wasn’t going to be easy.
-Not with this man, not with that face glaring at him.
+This wasn’t going to be easy.
+Not with this man, not with those fish eyes glaring at him.
+Well, Palantine could take his licks like a man.

 “Do I?
-Do I!?” the old man protested.
+Do I!?” the old man protested, his voice rising as he did as though he was speaking an audience of more than just one.
 “Lets see how you view them, and how you watch them suffer when they are forced to face what you compel them to.”

-This was getting a little dramatic.
+This was getting a little melodramatic.
 Ephram would have preferred to get right into it, and save the histrionics.
-He relaxed a touch.

 “I think you are a little confused,” Ephram offered.
-“I’ve just told you they aren’t playing pieces or tools to me.
-They are people to me.”
+“I’ve just told you they aren’t playing pieces or tools.
+They are people to me.
+I’m here for them.”

 “We’ll see.”
 The main said.
-“You understand every reaction, every twitch, every glance you make will be monitored, recorded, assessed.”
+“You understand every reaction, every twitch, every glance you make will be monitored, recorded, assessed.
+Mocked if that’s appropriate.”

 “That’s what you claimed,” the man said.
 “So, there are your offices in Columbus.
 Reception, Main office, kitchen.
-Cozy.”
+Cozy.
+Home away from home.”

 “It doesn’t take a lot of people to do the work that comes our way?”
 Ephram replied.
 “It’s fairly specialized.
 Personal.”